Log in or create a free Rosenverse account to watch this video.

 "Research leadership is about adding value to the entire organization, not just your small corner."

-"Each research project is a chance to serve the entire organization, not just one team."
+"Every research project is a chance to serve the whole organization and bring in missing perspectives."

 More Videos